sagemath/trac_to_gh/Issue 4790.md

 # Issue 4790: sage -t does not take into account the current directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4790

 Original creator: gfurnish